bio33/Elastic-Search/README.md

 }
 }
 }
-# Query 4 Find top 3 bus stops that are the busiest throughout the day in terms of bus routes.
+## Query 4 Find top 3 bus stops that are the busiest throughout the day in terms of bus routes.
 (Hint: The bus stops with high volume of bus routes and close time gaps would be considered as busiest).

-1.Link : Get ec2-18-216-144-223.us-east-2.compute.amazonaws.com:9200/stops/_search
+Link : Get ec2-18-216-144-223.us-east-2.compute.amazonaws.com:9200/stops/_search

-2.Body :
+Body :
 {
 "size": 0,
 "aggs": {